Sustainability, nowadays is one of the most pronounced words we hear every day, but what is it in particular?

 When talking about sustainability it is fundamental to mention the so-called Circular Economy, the best way to concretely apply sustainable practices.
 Nowadays our development system is based on the so-called Linear Economy, which exploits natural resources (mostly fossils) to generate goods and services, closing its production process with the elimination of waste, destined to accumulate more and more.

-On the other hand, a Circular Economy aims to reduce most of the waste, converting it into an available resource that can be reused as a secondary raw material into the production process, bounding economic, social, and environmental fields through the principles of sustainability.
+On the other hand, a Circular Economy aims to reduce most of the waste, converting it into an available resource that can be reused as a secondary raw material in the production process, bounding economic, social, and environmental fields through the principles of sustainability.
 Every product or output, from the moment it is manufactured to the moment of its actual use, is optimized until the end of its life cycle.

 In this way, it is possible to recover and reuse all (or almost) the waste material as a starting point in another production chain.
 Circular Economy in fact aims to eliminate waste through a better structure and a more efficient design of materials, products, systems, and even business models, adding value and quality to the production process.